-1. The student has not taken any courses at the original college of enrollment for a period of at least three years from the last semester of attendance.

-- 2. The student applies for Academic Amnesty before the start of his/her second semester after readmission. - 3.
+- 1. The student has not taken any courses at NCC for a period of at least three years from the last semester of attendance. - 2.
+The student applies for Academic Amnesty before the start of his/her second semester after readmission. - 3.
 The student has never before received Academic Amnesty. - 4.
 The student achieved a cumulative GPA below 1.7 during previous attendance.